camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/security/authorization.md

 }
 ```

-The client will create an OAuthCredentialProvider with the credentials specified through the environment variables and the audience will be extracted from the address specified through the ZeebeClientBuilder.
+The client will create an `OAuthCredentialProvider` with the credentials specified through the environment variables and the audience will be extracted from the address specified through the `ZeebeClientBuilder`.

 > **Note:** Zeebe's Java client will not prevent you from adding credentials to gRPC calls while using an insecure connection but you should be aware that doing so will expose your access token by transmiting it in plaintext.